 Along with password protected directories, custom error pages, a web-based file manager, and instant shopping carts, you have plenty of options organized in the simple cPanel.

-What Really Makes Certified Hosting Stand Out?
+What Makes Certified Hosting Different?

 The customer support is the best part of Certified Hosting.
 They have many different ways for you to contact them and the team is available 24/7.